datanav/docs/technical/tripletex-wix.rst

 Tripletex Product to Wix Inventory
 ----------------------------------
-Every Tripletex Product will be synchronized with a Wix Inventory.
+preliminary mapping until we can sort out suppliers.
+This removes all supplier products for now, it  will be synchronized with a Wix Inventory.

 Once a link between a Tripletex Product and a Wix Inventory is established, it will keep in sync between the two systems, regardless of where it is edited.